PRP or Platelet Rich Plasma injections have once again been shown to be effective for minimizing the pain associated with arthritis of the knee.

-The average recovery time from a PRP injection for arthritis varies… most patients begin to feel better in four weeks.
+The average recovery time from a PRP injection for arthritis varies… most patients begin to feel better in two to four weeks.
 Sometimes a second injection is necessary if partial relief was obtained from the first injection.

 Evidence for PRP effectiveness for arthritis

-In a recent study published in the The American Journal of Sports Medicine it was shown that PRP or Platelet Rich Plasma for was effective for alleviating or improving the pain from arthritis of the knee.
+In a recent 2013 study published in the The American Journal of Sports Medicine it was shown that PRP or Platelet Rich Plasma was effective in alleviating or improving the pain from arthritis of the knee.
 In this study, two different doses of PRP were given to patients and then compared to a saline injection (placebo).
 One group received a single injection of PRP, another group received two PRP injections, and the third group a single injection of saline or sterile salt water.